CBussom/TagApp/Weekly Reports/Weekly Report(10-18).md

 + We have added a history tab
 + We have added a game tab
 + Have the Bluetooth up and running for the most part
++ Can Finally scan for bluetooth devices
++ Filter out unnessesary bluetooth devices
++ Display only Named Devices
 + Still working on getting the bluetooth to scan for other devices

 ## This Week's Goals
 1. Continue building up the new GUI similar to the one we have currently - Cameron Bussom
+2. Create a Game Screen - Cameron Bussom
-2. Continue working on SQLite Database - Greg Salisbury
+3. Continue working on SQLite Database - Greg Salisbury
-3. Get the Bluetooth to scan for other devices - Love Divine Onwulata
+4. Get the Bluetooth to connect to other devices - Love Divine Onwulata
+5. Detect Proximity of Connected Bluetooth Devices - Love-Divine Onwulata
-4. Figuring out how to connect the leaderboard to the database and display the players' info - Mahima Abraham
+6. Figuring out how to connect the leaderboard to the database and display the players' info - Mahima Abraham

 # *Individual Team Contributions*